PrincetonUniversity/lucid/readme.md

 The source code for Lucid is available at https://github.com/PrincetonUniversity/lucid.
 The contents of this artifact submission are a copy of the popl22_artifact branch, with the addition of a vagrant box containing the necessary tools to build Lucid from scratch.
 This branch is a subset of the main branch, with some minor tweaks and scripts to make evaluation easier.
-The download for the full artifact is located at [TODO].

 Within the repo, the source code for Lucid is located in the src/ folder.
 Modules related to the typechecker are located in src/lib/frontend/typing, and the main file for the dpt executable is located at src/bin/Main.ml.

 ## Kicking the tires
 * This artifact requires both virtualbox (https://www.virtualbox.org/wiki/Downloads) and vagrant (https://www.vagrantup.com/downloads).
-It has been confirmed to work with virtualbox 6.1.26 and vagrant 2.2.18, on both Windows 10 and Big Sur 11.5.2. the virtual machine uses an unmodified version of Ubuntu 18.04.4 LTS.
+It has been confirmed to work with virtualbox 6.1.26 and vagrant 2.2.18, on both Windows 10 and Big Sur 11.5.2.
+The virtual machine uses an unmodified version of Ubuntu 18.04.4 LTS.
-* In a terminal, navigate to the [ART]/vm/ directory, and run `setupvm.sh`
+* In a terminal, navigate to the /lucid/vm/ directory, and run `setupvm.sh`
 * If your computer does not support .sh files, you can instead run `vagrant box add lucid "lucid.box"`
 * Run `vagrant up` to start up the VM (may take a few minutes) and `vagrant ssh` to enter it.
 * Once in the VM, navigate to the /lucid directory with `cd /lucid`.
-This is a mirror of the [ART] directory on the host computer, so changes to the files will be reflected in the VM, and vice-versa.
+This is a mirror of the /lucid directory on the host computer, so changes to the files will be reflected in the VM, and vice-versa.
 * To build Lucid, simply run `make` from within the /lucid directory.
 If the build is successful, you will see some parse warnings about shift/reduce conflicts, and there should be a `dpt` binary in the /lucid directory.
 This is the Lucid binary (the name dpt is from the project's original name, Data Plane Threads).